naumenko-sa/bioscripts/README.md

 * rnaseq.splicing.junction_seq.sh runs R script in the queue

 # Variant analysis, vcf files
+For variant calling I use [bcbio ensemble approach](https://bcbio-nextgen.readthedocs.io/en/latest/contents/configuration.html#ensemble-variant-calling) on per-family basis.
+In brief, 2 out of 4 (gatk-haplotype, samtools, freebayes, and platypus) algorithms should be voting for a variant to be called.
+This allows to achieve increased sensitivity required for research, compared to conservative strategy of the genetic testing laboratory.

 * vcf.validate.sh - validate variant calls with Genome in a bottle callset using RTG vcfeval tool
 * [VT: biallelic sites decomposition](https://github.com/atks/vt)